saranyadurairaju/module1-kickstarter-analysis/README.md

 #### The Outcomes based on Goals

-* When the goal amount is less than 5000 it has more successful ratio and then between 35000 to 45000.
+  When the goal amount is less than 5000 it has more successful ratio and then between 35000 to 45000.
 But if we think of a common situation, less 5000 works better always.

 #### Limitations of the dataset

-   *Having the data with Preference of Category and Goals for differnt age limits and types of people help us to get more successful outcome.
+  Having the data with Preference of Category and Goals for differnt age limits and types of people help us to get more successful outcome.

--- Other possible tables and/or graphs
+#### Other possible tables and/or graphs

 - As we have many countries involved in this data, we can do country and category based comparison to find success ratio on each country.

 - Some category play can be successful for higher Goal amounts as well.
 So finding the highest possible goal amounts for each category help Loiuse to collect more funds.